chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 A key distinction should be made between Chapel's use of promotion versus whole-array operations as supported in traditional array languages.
-Specifically, consider the following statement:
+To see the difference, consider the following statement:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel
   :lines: 136

-As expected, this statement doubles each element of *B*, adds it to its corresponding value in *A*, and then assigns the result to the corresponding value in *C*.
+As expected, this statement doubles each element of *B*, adds the result to its corresponding value in *A*, and then assigns that result to the corresponding value in *C*.
 However, where most array languages would semantically define this statement by evaluating an operator at a time, as follows:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel